InspectorGadget/MoneySystem/README.md

 # MoneySystem
 An enchanced plugin for PMMP!
-P
+NOTE:
+- This plugin isnt copied or stolen!
+All credits goes to RTGNetwork